 During massive change, a significant percentage of people will default into a “victim of change” mentality and not proactively seek to do what is needed to succeed and bring the new culture to life.
 Skilled M&A teams intentionally build events into the transition period that create conviction around the new behaviors that must be adopted.
 The best initiatives deputize every employee as soldiers in the battle for the new culture as opposed to people who must be converted.

 Engagement is accelerated when the achievable benefit is experience.
 Smart leads are diligent at ensuring early, visible wins that are relevant to front line employees, middle managers and support staff.

 Feeling overwhelmed by the task?
 The majority of executive teams are, which is why smart leaders ensure that they and their teams are developing themselves both individually and collectively.
 This investment helps accelerate the adjustment period of the merger but also serves as an organizational asset post-integration.
 Winning companies in today’s market place are increasingly agile and able to rapidly adjust to change and effective leaders are the lynch pin of this agility.
 Nothing transforms a company culture quite like a merger or acquisition.
 The question is whether the new entity is transformed into a stronger organization delivering on the improved synergies and profits promised pre-M&A or whether it is transformed into a less productive bureaucracy that underperforms relative to what your team envisioned when you started this process.
 Where you end up is largely a function of your team’s ability to enhance the collective leadership skill to cause others to positively and rapidly adapt to change from the C-suite right down to the front line manager.
 This doesn’t happen by accident but requires a well-structured approach.

 “The true measure of the leader is the performance of the team” and great leaders invest to ensure that theirs are properly resourced to shine.

-Fill out the form for your free copy now.
+Fill out the form on this page for instant access.